sjackman/uniqtag-paper/README.md

 number, of each gene.
 The number of common UniqTag identifiers between older builds from build 40 on and the current build 75 is shown in Figure&nbsp;1.
-Also shown is the number of common gene and protein identifiers (ENSG and ENSP accession numbers) between builds and the number of genes with identical peptide sequences between builds.
+Also shown is the number of common gene and protein identifiers (ENSG and ENSP accession numbers) between builds and the number of genes with peptide sequences that are identical between builds.
 Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.

 Whereas the gene and protein identifiers can, with effort, be lifted over from older builds to the newest build, the UniqTag identifier can be generated